IT-for-Change/ecube-data-collection/README.md

 ### 2. Configuration

 1. The ELL uses a MySQL database.
 The tool connects to this database to download data.
 The configuration parameters to connect to the database are specified in the **collect.conf** file.
-The values reflect the ELL installation defaults on KITE OS.
-No action is required if you are running the tool on the default KITE OS setup of the ELL.
+The values reflect the ELL installation defaults on KITE OS. **No action is required if you are running the tool on the default KITE OS setup of the ELL**.
 2. The tool assumes the ELL has been installed under the **/opt/lampp/** directory.
-If you are running ELL on KITE OS, this is the default installation location and no action is required to change anything.
+If you are running ELL on KITE OS, this is the default installation location. **No action is required if you are running the tool on the default KITE OS setup of the ELL**.

 ### 3. Mandatory information required by the tool